heartwilltell/dummylog/README.md

 ./dummylog serve

 flags:
+    - serveraddr - sets HTTP server address.
+Default is ':8080'.
     -file        - sets path to file where logs will be written, if flag is not present, logs will written to stdout.
 ```